Managing bowel late effects

 Drugs to treat constipation

-If you have problems with constipation or difficulty emptying your bowel completely, you may be given one of the following treatments:
+If you have problems with constipation or difficulty emptying your bowel completely, you may be given 1 of the following treatments:

-• Soluble fibre supplements – these include Fybogel® or Normacol®.
+• Soluble fibre supplements, such as Fybogel® or Normacol®.

-• Suppositories – you put these into your back passage or stoma.
+• Suppositories – you put these into your rectum (back passage) or stoma.
 As they dissolve, they release a lubricant.
 This encourages the bowel to empty.
 They usually take about 10 to 30 minutes to work.
-It may be easier to use them at a time when you are able to stay near a toilet for a while after inserting them.
+It may be easier to use them when you are able to stay near a toilet for a while after inserting them.
 You may not need to use them every day.
 Ask your doctor or nurse if you want to try using them at night so they have longer to work.

 • Enemas – these contain a small amount of gel or liquid that you squeeze into the lower bowel.
 This stimulates the bowel to empty.